oleg-nenashev/spring_io_2025-Testcontainers-workshop/README.md

 ## Prerequisites

+* Docker Desktop or another Testcontainers-enabled engine

 ## Getting Started

-1. Install [Testcontainers Desktop app](https://testcontainers.com/desktop?utm_medium=event&utm_source=2023-devoxx&utm_content=session-demo-app).
-It is free to try and takes less than 5 minutes!
+### Local database

-2. Clone this repository or download and unzip it.
+1. Clone this repository or download and unzip it.
+2. Run the database with `docker compose up`
-3. Run application locally letting Spring Boot and Testcontainers set up a database for it: `./mvnw spring-boot:test-run`
+3. Run application locally with `./gradlew bootRun`
 4. Open the application in the browser: [link](http://localhost:8080/?http://localhost:8080/todos)
 5. Click the _What's up on Hackernews?_ to see what new get loaded for your reading list!

+### Now with Testcontainers in dev environment

+3. Run application locally letting Spring Boot and Testcontainers set up a database for it: `./mvnw spring-boot:test-run`

 P.S Check out the `ContainersConfig` class to see how elegant the Spring Boot and Testcontainers integration is now.